Cysharp/MagicOnion/README.md

 When you create a project, it contains `Protos` and `Services` folders, which are not needed in MagicOnion projects and should be removed.

-Adds NuGet package `MagicOnion.Server` to your project.
+Add NuGet package `MagicOnion.Server` to your project.
 If you are using the .NET CLI tools to add it, you can run the following command.

 ```bash
 dotnet add package MagicOnion.Server
 ```

-Next, open Startup.cs and add the following line to `ConfigureServices` method.
+Open Startup.cs and add the following line to `ConfigureServices` method.

 ```csharp
 services.AddMagicOnion();